AiRA-HUST/AiRA/_posts/2025-11-14-icema25-conference.md

 This presentation represents our ongoing commitment to bridging fundamental research with practical applications, demonstrating how AI and computational methods can revolutionize traditional engineering approaches.

-{% include figure.html image="images/icema25_origami.jfif" caption="Origami-inspired design concepts showcased at the conference" %}
+{% include figure.html image="images/icema25_origami.jfif" caption="Origami team at the conference" %}

 We look forward to engaging with the international research community and exploring new collaborative opportunities that emerge from this prestigious conference.